grew-nlp/grew_doc/content/usage/grew_server.md

 It is built to be used as an API by the Arborator-Grew graph annotation tool.

 Below, we suppose that the server is available on some `baseURL`.
-For testing purpose, a demo server should be available at `http://arborator.grew.fr`.

 Annotations are stored with the following hierarchy: